greg-healy/super_nerds_backend/README.md

 3. Make sure the environment variables (`DATABASE_URL` and `SECRET_KEY`) are still set properly on the Settings tab of the dashboard.
 4. Open the Heroku CLI (click the 'More' button in the top right) and run  the `flask create_tables` command.

+NOTE: We'll need to follow these steps every time we make a material change to the database (changes to `models.py`) in order for those changes to take effect, and so we don't get any errors.
+These situations should be obvious because we'll have to do the same deleting and creation of our database locally as well.
+A potential work around for the future might be to have instructions to destroy any old tables when instantiating new ones...

 ## File Explanations